huginandmunin/aws-stepfunction-parallel-lambda/README.md

 This demo utilizes StepFunction input and output as a means of passing information to the lambda functions.
 The output of each lambda is passed on to the following lambda.

 The initial input is the GroupID and StreamID.
 The first function adds the StartTime and QC process id.
 The parallel steps add a pass/fail flag for each parallel process.
-The ```end-qc``` function received a list of the outputs of the 3 parallel steps.
+The ```end-qc``` function receives a list of the outputs of the 3 parallel steps.
 It then adds a total pass/fail flag to the payload for the summary sending function.

 For the demo we also utilize a DynamoDB table for storing the summary information of the QC processing run.
 The DynamoDB table isn't totally required for the project - it is an example of how the processing history can be archived.